Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Deployment/Manual-Deployment.md

 # Manual Deployment

-Deploy the MSM app into an Azure App service by using a local deployment script and the zip file.
+Deploy the MSM app into an Azure App service by using a local deployment script and the zip file containing the MSM Server software.

 !!! info "Access Requirements"
     This is currently a manual process and can only be performed if you have the zip file.
 Because of this, it can only be performed by Moot employees or partners.